ElementUser/HoN-Patch-Notes-Game-Bot/README.md

 - Keep track of each unique user that responds to the bot in the thread and/or to a comment that the bot made in the thread
 - Keep track of these user's statistics pertaining to the current game instance
 - Prevent users below a certain comment karma from commenting
+- Creates a second Reddit thread where it keeps track of the correctly guessed patch note lines & fills in the content for the public to view

 ---